nhuquynh123/NailShops/README.md

 ### Welomce to NailShops

 ### You will find in this repo the following stuff:
-* This repo has SRS of this project (based on Software Requirement Specification Template).
+* This repo has an SRS document (based on Software Requirement Specification Template).
-* ERD and database diagram of this project.
+* Use case diagram, ERD and database diagram of this project.

 ## Have fun with my code and feel free to give me any comments